circleci/circleci-docs/jekyll/_cci2/single-box.md

 The following requirements must be met for successful trial installation:

 - [Sign-up](https://circleci.com/enterprise-trial-install/) to receive a trial license file.
+- Ensure that you use the currently supported Browsers and Operating Systems (need to verify what is currently supported).
 - Use **GitHub.com or GitHub Enterprise** for version control.
 - Machines running CircleCI and GitHub must be able to reach each other on the network.
 - CircleCI machine must have outbound internet access.
 If you use a proxy server, [contact us](https://support.circleci.com/hc/en-us/requests/new) for instructions.